petewritescode/sudoku-gen/README.md

 SudokuGen works differently.
 It starts with a known, solvable "seed" puzzle and performs various transformations to turn it into a brand new puzzle.
 This makes it extremely fast, with no requirement for a back end, whilst maintaining quality.

 Each seed gives over 2.4 trillion unique puzzles.
-To put that in context, if you played sudoku 24/7 and took 3 minutes to solve each puzzle, it would take until your 13,915,534th birthday :birthday: to exhaust a single seed.
+To put that in context, if you played sudoku 24/7 and took 3 minutes to solve each puzzle, it would take until your 13,915,534th birthday to exhaust a single seed :birthday:

 ### Transformations